 The Endcap vertex detector, combined with the muon spectrometers, provides excellent rates of open charm and beauty detection.
-The Endcap upgrade identifies and separates charm and beauty production with high accuracy, even at low $p_T$
+The Endcap upgrade identifies and separates charm and beauty production with high accuracy, even at low p{T} .

-J/ψ Suppression
+J/w Suppression

-To quantitatively understand suppression requires knowledge of the initial production of $c\bar{c}$ pairs.
-The effectiveness of a deconfined medium in preventing the formation of $J/\psi$ can be quantified using the ratio $J/\psi/(open charm)$ in the same acceptance as PHENIX measures $J/\psi$ .
-The Endcap upgrade provides for the detection of open charm over about the same rapidity interval as for $J/\psi$ decays to dimuons.
+To quantitatively understand suppression requires knowledge of the initial production of $c\overline{c}$ pairs.
+The effectiveness of a deconfined medium in preventing the formation of J/ ψ can be quantified using the ratio J/ ψ /(open charm) in the same acceptance as PHENIX measures J/ ψ .
+The Endcap upgrade provides for the detection of open charm over about the same rapidity interval as for J/ ψ decays to dimuons.